nextpyp/pyp/docs/guide/chimerax_artiax.rst

 Visualization in ChimeraX/ArtiaX
 ================================

-``nextPYP`` produces all the necessary files to visualize a refined map into the original tomogram positions using ChimeraX/ArtiaX.
+``nextPYP`` produces all the necessary files to visualize a refined map in the original tomogram positions using ChimeraX/ArtiaX.

 Step 1: Download the necessary files
 ------------------------------------